 Many sticky-price theories have been proposed in the literature to explain the infrequent adjustment of prices to economic shocks.
-However, these theories were tested based on the prices of individual goods and services with no reference to the behaviour of individual firms (Cecchetti 1986; Carlton 1989), until Blinder's (1991) approach was proposed and applied to the firm-level survey data of the United States.
-This work has been followed by research based on firm-level PSSs involving twelve central banks around the world (Table 1).
+However, these theories were tested based on the prices of individual goods and services with no reference to the behaviour of individual firms (Cecchetti 1986; Carlton 1989), until Blinder (1991) proposed and used the firm-level survey data of the United States.
+Blinder's work inspired more research based on firm-level PSSs involving twelve central banks around the world (Table 1).
 In contrast to the macroeconomic models that feature highly flexible and frequently adjusted prices, the existing firm-based PSSs and corresponding research demonstrate that prices are indeed sticky, with a varying lifespan/duration within and across countries (Table 2).
-In addition to the findings from the firm-level studies, some economists have adopted the product/service-based approach to gain additional insight into the sticky-price phenomenon (Table 3).
+In addition to the findings from the firm-level studies, some economists have adopted the product/service-based approach to study the sticky-price phenomenon (Table 3).

 Why do prices demonstrate varying degrees of stickiness?
-The literature suggests, although not unanimously, that these variations may reflect some common factors, such as firm size; firm industry or sector; long-term contracts; the level of competition; specific events that trigger price adjustment, known as pricing triggers; and, perhaps most importantly, the role of firm-recognized sticky-price theories (Fabiani et al. 2005; Amirault, Kwan, and Wilkinson 2006).
-But the literature has not resolved how firm-specific factors and market characteristics jointly affect firms' price-adjustment frequency.
-We attempt to resolve this question to better understand the pricing behaviour of Canadian firms.
+The literature suggests, although not unanimously, that these variations may reflect some common factors, such as (1) firm size, (2) firm industry or sector, (3) long-term contracts, (4) the level of competition, (5) specific events that trigger price adjustment (known as pricing triggers) and (6) the role of firm-recognized sticky-price theories (Fabiani et al. 2006; Amirault, Kwan, and Wilkinson 2006).
+But the literature has not addressed how firm-specific factors and market characteristics jointly affect firms' price-adjustment frequency.
+We attempt to answer this question for a better understanding of the pricing behaviour of Canadian firms.

-Before describing our data (section 3) and estimating our count data model (section 4), we provide a brief summary of the existing sticky-price theories used in both our count data model and our discrete-choice model.
+Before describing our data (section 3) and estimating our count data model (section 4), we provide a brief summary of the existing sticky-price theories used in both our count data models and our discrete-choice models.